SwissTPH/commcare-cases-dhis2-events/README.md

   -d or --dry           Dry-Run flag - Do not post to DHIS2, just save import file to logs/notposted/events.json
 ```

+To be able to close the SSH session and still log output to a file without shutting down the process -> `screen -L python3 app/run.py --fromdate 2016-06-30`
 ### Cronjob

-To install a cronjob which calls the Commcare API for all cases of the last hour (XX:00:00 to XX:59:59) at quarter past every hour:
+To install a cronjob for the routine mode (no arguments, grab cases of last hour):

 `crontab -e`

-and enter:
+and enter

-`15 * * * * ~/env/bin/python3 ~/commcare-cases-dhis2-events/app/run.py`
+`15 * * * * /home/ccde/env/bin/python3 /home/ccde/commcare-cases-dhis2-events/app/run.py`

 ## Failures / Log files